MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-virtual-machines/includes/3-create-a-vm.md

 1. The VM deployment process takes a few minutes to complete.
 You'll receive a notification informing you that the deployment succeeded.
 Select **Go to resource** to go to the VM overview page.

-1. Here, you can see all the information and configuration options for your newly-created Ubuntu VM.
+1. Here, you can see all the information and configuration options for your newly created Ubuntu VM.
 One of the pieces of information is the **Public IP address**.

     ![Screenshot showing the VM overview page with the public IP address to the VM highlighted.](../media/3-public-ip-address.png)